Brown ocean effect: Examples

-In the North Indian Ocean, countless cases of brown ocean-type tropical depressions forming over the subcontinent of India have been reported.
-The IMD has been known to issue advisories for these systems, while the JTWC usually does not, due to the common lack of intensity and structure to these systems.
-The most recent example of a brown ocean-type system has been characterized in Cyclone Tauktae, as it maintained its intensity despite making a landfall.
+In the North Indian Ocean and Australian region, countless cases of brown ocean-type tropical depressions forming over the Indian subcontinent and Australia have been reported.
+The IMD and BoM have been known to issue advisories for these systems, while the JTWC usually does not, due to the common lack of intensity and structure to these systems.
+A recent example of a brown ocean-type system has been characterized in Cyclone Tauktae, as it maintained its intensity despite making landfall.

 In 1972, Hurricane Agnes formed as a tropical depression over the Yucatán Peninsula.
 It made landfall in Florida as a Category 1 hurricane, and quickly collapsed into a tropical depression.
 However, it reintensified into a tropical storm over central North Carolina.

 In 1973, an African easterly wave completed tropical cyclogenesis into a tropical depression while still inland over Guinea, some hours before the system's center crossed over from the African mainland to the Atlantic Ocean, where it later developed into Tropical Storm Christine.

 In 1978, a tropical depression formed a few miles away from the coast of Texas and developed into Tropical Storm Amelia over Texas and caused flooding.
 Amelia slightly strengthened over land before weakening and fizzling out, however it maintained strength and even came as close as developing an eye like feature, as well as having bursts of convection.

 2005's Tropical Storm Arlene made landfall near Pensacola, Florida, where it remained a tropical depression and it held its intensity and structure for two more days as it traversed inland, where it finally dissipated near Flint, Michigan.

 2005’s Hurricane Katrina made its first landfall in Florida on August 25 on the southern end of the peninsula.
 It held its intensity and only weakened slightly.

 Tropical Storm Erin in 2007 intensified over central Texas, eventually forming an eye over Oklahoma.
 Tropical Storm Erin gained even more traction as it travelled across the plains, a rare feat as most tropical storms weaken as they go farther inland.
 Andersen states "Until events like Erin in 2007, there was not much focus on post-landfall tropical cyclones unless they transitioned.
 Erin really brought attention to the inland intensification of tropical cyclones."